-The Americas Scholars Program brings together high-achieving juniors and seniors at Gallatin who are interested in matters related to the Americas—understood quite broadly to include the US, other parts of North America, Central America, South America, and the Caribbean.
+The Americas Scholars Program brings together high-achieving sophomores, juniors and seniors at Gallatin who are interested in matters related to the Americas—understood quite broadly to include the US, other parts of North America, Central America, South America, and the Caribbean.

 Americas Scholars participate in academic seminars, cultural activities, and international or domestic trips with Gallatin faculty members.